NelsonHennessiAyodeji/trustcrow-task-management-api/README.md

 ## To Set up:
 * Download the repo
-* Install all requirement by running "npm intall"...
+* Install all requirement by running "npm intall" in your editor terminal.
 * create your .env file with the variable: P"OSTGRES_URI=[input your Postgres SQL database uri string here]"
 * Then run "npm start"